RandomGamer123/usacoexercises/README.md

 # usacoexercises
-Archive of all previous USACO exercises
+Archive of some previous USACO practice exercises, not updated anymore.